-- (1) Any person may apply for: - (a) an ordinary or extraordinary supply of water in respect of any new connections; or - (b) a change to the classification of current water supply; or - (c) relocation of the point of supply.

-- (2) Any application shall be made on the prescribed form, with the payment of the Council's prescribed fees and charges and any development contribution fee if applicable.
-The applicant shall provide all the details required by an Authorised Officer, in order for the Authorised Officer to assess the application. - (3) The applicant must have the authority to act on behalf of the owner of the premises for which the application is sought, and must produce written evidence of this if required. - (4) On the receipt of an application an Authorised Officer has within 10 working days the discretion to - (a) approve with or without conditions, or - (b) decline the application; or - (c) require further information and place the application on hold. - (5) An approved application for a water supply connection under \(\frac{1614\frac{1014}}{1014} \)(4) that has not been actioned within six months of the date of approval will lapse unless an extension of the time to action has been approved. - (6) In the event an approved application under clause 46141014(6) lapses, an applicant will need to reapply and pay the Council's prescribed fees and charges.
+- 15.1 Any person may apply for: - a. an ordinary or extraordinary supply of water in respect of any new connections - b. a change to the classification of current water supply - c. relocation of the point of supply. - 15.2 Any application shall be made on the prescribed form, with the payment of the Council's prescribed fees and charges and any development contribution fee if applicable.
+The applicant shall provide all the details required by an Authorised Officer, in order for the Authorised Officer to assess the application. - 15.3 The applicant must have the authority to act on behalf of the owner of the premises for which the application is sought and must produce written evidence of this if required. - 15.4 On the receipt of an application an Authorised Officer has within ten (10) working days the discretion to: - a. approve with or without conditions - b. decline the application - c. require further information and place the application on hold. - 15.5 An approved application for a water supply connection under clause 15.4 that has not been actioned within six months of the date of approval will lapse unless an extension of the time to action has been approved.